 5 Notably, willingness to pay is a key element of financial sustainability.
 If the community feels that their needs are being met - and also have adequate capacity - then there is no good reason why financial sustainability should falter.
-6 Moreover, had robust empirical evidence been used to establish financial advantages and disadvantages then undoubtedly things would also have been very different (see the robust empirical work of Drew et al., 2015 which was already publicly available at the time of KPMG's ill-advised assumption-based work).
+6 Moreover, had robust empirical evidence been used to establish financial advantages and disadvantages then wisely observed that 'service failings should only be taken into account by the Commission where it believed that they were inherently a feature of a larger council'.